wp-plugins/rublon/readme.txt

 After a successful installation, the plugin can be updated automatically in the "Plugins" section of the Administation Panel.

 == Changelog ==

+= 1.2.0 =
+* Simplified setup process — protect your account right away after activating the plugin
+* An administrator needs to protect his account with Rublon before any other user will be able to do it
+* Rublon Seal shows up on sign-in page
+* Rublon now has an own section inside the main menu of the administration panel
+* If your account is protected, the Rublon icon shows up at the top right corner of any page in the administration panel
+* Users unfamiliar with Rublon are now being informed that they need the Rublon mobile app
+* Visual improvements

 = 1.1.9 =
 * Rublon settings page moved from the "Settings" to "Plugins" section of the administration area